-McMaster’s Kinesiology program is the best of both worlds, an applied hands-on study of the Kinesiology discipline, offered through the Faculty of Science.
+McMaster’s Kinesiology program is an applied hands-on study of the Kinesiology discipline, offered through the Faculty of Science.
 This coupling recognizes our strong science-based curriculum and the degree, Honours Bachelor of Science Kinesiology, is a testament to the strength and focus of research being done by our faculty members.
 We aim to inspire a passion for lifelong learning and discovery, and strive to prepare our students to become leaders and valued members of society.

 Our mission is the discovery, communication and application of knowledge through the multi-disciplinary study of human movement, exercise and the relationships between physical activity and health.

 Kinesiology at McMaster combines theory and practice, to maximize the development of those skills that you will need for success.
 This approach makes our graduates very attractive to both professional schools and employers.

 The strength and uniqueness of our program is the result of our outstanding faculty and the research they do.
 In your final year, you may decide to complete an Independent Study or Thesis course in an area of personal interest, working one-on-one with a professor.
 Our students confirm that completing an independent project is the ultimate in active learning.

 - Dedicated body composition analysis room equipped with BodPod

 - Labs equipped with state-of-the-art data collection systems to provide hands-on learning experiences in a total of 17 courses impacting 2,000 students per academic year